 - Most push ups above 1.0m/s in a row

 Contextual feedback is the holy grail when it comes to feedback.
 It helps answer the most important VBT question that is so often left unanswered:

-What do these numbers actually mean?
+What do the velocity numbers actually mean for my training?

 - Start saving your athletes velocities across all weights for a given exercise as a benchmark for your athletes to compare themselves to each session.